How to Use a Shampoo Bar, According to a Beauty EditorApril 25, 2023

-For my first shampoo bar experience, I decided to go with the LUSH Honey I Washed My Hair.
-The brand has such a large selection of cute and colorful shampoo bars that the hardest part was probably deciding on which one to try first.
-I went with this LUSH bar because, tbh, I love the name, and to me, the honey-toffee scent was irresistible.
-Made with very minimal and natural ingredients, the honey-based shampoo bar claims to help moisturize and soften hair without weighing it down, which is exactly what I need for my sometimes oily strands.
+For my first shampoo bar experience, I decided to go with the LUSH Honey I Washed My Hair Shampoo Bar.
+Since the brand has such a large selection of cute and colorful shampoo bars, the hardest part was probably deciding on which one to try first.
+I went with this LUSH bar because I love the name, and I found the honey-toffee scent irresistible.
+Made with very minimal and natural ingredients, this honey-based shampoo bar claims to help moisturize and soften hair without weighing it down, which is exactly what I need for my sometimes-oily strands.
 I was also pleasantly surprised to find that each bar from the brand is the equivalent of three medium-sized shampoo bottles and lasts for more than 80 washes.
 That is almost two times as much as your traditional shampoo — sans the use of extra plastic.

 I think so!
-With a scalp that tends to get oily quickly, I found that this shampoo bar really gave me a deep cleanse without stripping my hair of its softness.
+As my scalp tends to get oily quickly, I found that this shampoo bar really gave me a deep cleanse without stripping my hair of its softness.
 Plus, my hair smelled great for days after the initial use.
-I’ll definitely be adding shampoo bars into my hair-care routine — both for their efficacy and the fact that it feels great knowing I’m doing my small part to help the environment one shampoo at a time.
+I’ll definitely be adding shampoo bars into my hair-care routine — both for their efficacy and the fact that it feels great knowing I’m doing my small part to help the environment, one shampoo at a time.